 For security reasons, nobody, not even family members, are allowed to enter the dorm once students have checked in.
-Resident students have a very busy schedule and we ask that instead of visiting that they call their child.
+Resident students have a very busy schedule and we ask that families call instead of visiting their student.

 Resident students are often very busy with evening and weekend activities.
 There are 5-6 dorm supervisors who accompany students and arrange the activities.
-Often they are off-campus activities.
-If a student needs to leave the resident program for any reason they will need to check out in the MITY Office (hours Mon-Fri, 8-5pm) and return during those hours only.
+Often these activities are off-campus.
+If a student needs to leave the resident program for any reason, they will need to check out in the MITY Office (hours Mon-Fri, 8 am-5 pm) and return during those hours only.
 So, if a student needs to be gone on Saturday, they will need to leave on Friday and not return until Monday.
 These guidelines are to ensure that our dorm supervisors can focus on the students who are there and not on someone who is leaving or returning.